VinceUB/IPA-Typer/README.md

-Disclaimer: This program is not finished yet, and as such, many features are yet to be implimented

 # Vincent's IPA typer

 This program is supposed to get a coded (abbreviated) message as an input, and output the corresponding symbol